How To Place Eye Drops In Your Eyes

-It is important to know how to place eye drops properly to avoid damaging your eye.
-You may be thankful at the time that you get the medication, but how do you make sure that the drops are properly used?
+Knowing how to place eye drops properly helps avoid eye damage.
+So how do you make sure that the drops are properly used?
 Effectiveness and success of the treatment relies on the correct administration of the medication, which requires knowledge and training of the process including the following:

 - How to place eye drop bottle when administering the droplets;